unoplatform/uno.extensions/doc/Overview/Mvux/WIP_Overview.md

 }
 ```

 Within the template, the `Data` property is used to access the data that was obtained from the service, currently available by the IFeed.
-In this case it's the most recent `WeatherInfo` result from the service.
+In this case, it's the most recent `WeatherInfo` result from the service.
 The `Data` property is bound to the `DataContext` of the `TextBlock`, making it possible to bind the `Text` property of the `TextBlock` to the `Temperature` property.

 The `Refresh` command is exposed by the `FeedView` and will cause the Feed to requery its source (the service).